dt-arr/amrith.me/content/en/posts/tech/install-debian-12-on-raspberrypi5.md

 If you want to install Flightaware's piaware on Raspberry Pi 5, you can now do that on this image because Piaware can be installed on this Raspberry Pi 5

 You wouldn't want to uninstall dump1090-mutability and others like we did in the earlier steps.

+### What's next?
+Can you install Kubernetes on this Raspberry Pi?

+Absolutely!
+Read [this article](/posts/tech/install-k8s-raspberrypi/) to follow the simple steps on how to install Kubernetes on this Raspberry Pi!